kavon/swift-evolution/proposals/nnnn-effectful-readonly-properties.md

 single-paragraph "elevator pitch" so the reader understands what problem this proposal is addressing. -->

 Nominal types such as classes, structs, and enums in Swift support [computed properties](https://docs.swift.org/swift-book/LanguageGuide/Properties.html), which are members of the type that invoke programmer-specified computations when getting or setting them; instead of being tied to storage like stored properties.
 The recently accepted proposal [SE-0296](0296-async-await.md) introduced asynchronous functions via `async`, in conjunction with `await`, but did not specify that computed properties can support effects like asynchrony.
 Furthermore, to take full advantage of `async` properties, the ability to specify that a property `throws` is also important.
-This document aims to partially fill in this gap by proposing a syntax and semantics for effectful read-only computed properties.
+This document aims to partially fill in this gap by proposing a syntax and semantics for effectful read-only computed properties and subscripts.

 <!-- Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/) -->

 #### Terminology
-A *read-only computed property* is a computed property that only defines a `get`-ter, which can be `mutating`.
+A *read-only computed property* is a computed property that only defines a `get` accessor.
 Throughout the remainder of this proposal, any unqualified mention of a "property" refers to a read-only computed property.
 Furthermore, unless otherwise specified, the concepts of synchrony, asynchrony, and the definition of something being "async" or "sync" are as described in [SE-0296](0296-async-await.md).

 An *effect* is an observable behavior of a function.
 Swift's type system tracks a few kinds of effects: `throws` indicates that the function may return along an exceptional failure path with an `Error`, `rethrows` indicates that a throwing closure passed into the function may be invoked, and `async` indicates that the function may reach a suspension point.